anthologion/bible/README.md

 title="The First Book of the Chronicles"

 [[Chapter]] #1
-text="""\
-{1:1} Adam, Sheth, Enosh, {1:2} Kenan, Mahalaleel, Jered, {1:3}
+verses=[
+"Adam, Sheth, Enosh,", #{1:1}
+"Kenan, Mahalaleel, Jered,", #{1:2}
+"Henoch, Methuselah, Lamech,", #{1:3}
-Henoch, Methuselah, Lamech, {1:4} Noah, Shem, Ham, and Japheth.
+"Noah, Shem, Ham, and Japheth.", #{1:4}

-   {1:5} The sons of Japheth; Gomer, and Magog, and Madai, and Javan, and Tubal, and Meshech, and Tiras. {1:6} And the sons of Gomer;
+"The sons of Japheth; Gomer, and Magog, and Madai, and Javan, and Tubal, and Meshech, and Tiras.", #{1:5}
-Ashchenaz, and Riphath, and Togarmah. {1:7} And the sons of Javan;
+"And the sons of Gomer; Ashchenaz, and Riphath, and Togarmah.", #{1:6}
-Elishah, and Tarshish, Kittim, and Dodanim.
+"And the sons of Javan; Elishah, and Tarshish, Kittim, and Dodanim." #{1:7}
+]
 """
 ```

-Several versification styles will be supported.
-Verse divider(placed at the *start* of a verse!): `\\`
+The verse numbers in the comments are not in a strictly regulated format, but the
+the following conventions are preferred:
 `{<chapter>:<verse>}`

 `{<verse>}`

 This KJV version will use `{<chapter>:<verse>}` exclusively.
-This will allow for easier searching if mistakes are found.
+This will allow
+for easier searching, citation, and correction if mistakes are found.

 #Acknowledgments